Download This Sample

 - Finally, Hitler decided to focus his efforts on bombing Russia to the East, so he stopped bombing London.

-This bundle contains 11 ready-to-use Battle Of Britain Worksheets that are perfect for students who want to learn more about the Battle of Britain which was an air battle that took place between Great Britain and Germany during World War II.
+This is a fantastic bundle which includes everything you need to know about Battle of Britain across 22 in-depth pages.
+These are ready-to-use Battle of Britain worksheets that are perfect for teaching students about the Battle of Britain which was an air battle that took place between Great Britain and Germany during World War II.
 Once Hitler had conquered the majority of Europe, he went after Great Britain, but realized that he needed to defeat the Royal Air Force (RAF) first.

 - Battle of Britain Facts